Catharina Guedes Tibau

 Catharina Guedes Tibau (/pt/; born August 15, 2006) is a Brazilian ice dancer.
 With her former skating partner, Cayden Dawson, she was part of the first team in the country to ever qualify for an ISU championship, after getting their minimum technical scores for an ISU Junior World Championships entry.

 Personal life

 Tibau was born to Ricardo Tibau and Mariana Guedes Tibau in Salvador, Bahia, Brazil.
 When she was four years old, they immigrated to Canada.
+There, her younger sister, Dominique Guedes Tibau, was born.

 Career

 Early career

 Catharina Guedes Tibau began skating in 2012.
 Until the age of 10, she competed only in the singles discipline, however, she then decided to try ice dance in 2016 and teamed up with Nicholas Grozdanovski.
 They ended their partnership in 2020, when Guedes Tibau also stopped competing in singles, at the pre-novice level.

 2021–22 season

 Guedes Tibau started a new team with Cayden Dawson in 2021, who agreed to compete for Brazil, her home country.
 The COVID-19 pandemic prevented them from making their international debut at that time, making them wait until the next season to officially represent Brazil.